NASCAR Team Stewart-Haas Racing Hits 1,000-Start Mark

-When Aric Almirola takes the green flag for the O’Reilly Auto Parts 500 Monster Energy NASCAR Cup Series race at Texas Motor Speedway on Sunday, he’ll mark the 1,000th series start for Stewart-Haas Racing.
-The race team heads into this weekend's race with 996 starts to its credit, but with four cars in Sunday’s race, the lowest qualifying of those four being the No. 10 of Almirola, starts the race, the 1,000 mark will be reached.
+When Aric Almirola takes the green flag for the O’Reilly Auto Parts 500 Monster Energy NASCAR Cup Series race at Texas Motor Speedway in Fort Worth on Sunday from the 12th position, he’ll mark the 1,000th series start for Stewart-Haas Racing.
+The race team heads into the O’Reilly Auto Parts 500 with 996 starts to its credit, but with four cars in Sunday’s race, the lowest qualifying of those four, the No. 10 of Almirola, starts the race, the 1,000 mark will be reached.
 Almirola’s teammates, Kurt Busch, Kevin Harvick and Clint Bowyer, are slated to start in the top-three positions.

 “A thousand starts is a sign of longevity, and that’s an accomplishment,” Stewart-Haas Racing Competition Director Greg Zipadelli said in a press release announcing the milestone.
 “It helps in keeping good people and recruiting good people.”

-The new team, first a two-car operation with co-owner Stewart and fellow-Indiana driver Ryan Newman, experienced success early, with Stewart winning four races in the first season of operation; he claimed SHR’s first at Pocono Raceway in Long Pond, Pennsylvania.
+The new team, first a two-car operation with co-owner Stewart and fellow-Indiana driver Ryan Newman, experienced success early, with Stewart winning four races in the first season of operation.
+He claimed SHR’s first at Pocono Raceway in Long Pond, Pa.
 A couple of years later in 2011, Stewart won the first championship for Stewart-Haas.
 It was his third NASCAR championship as a driver, but his first as a car owner.